Toshima17/Simon-says-game/README.md

 # Simon-says-game
-This is a basic game made by using HTML, CSS and JS to understand the workflow of it .
+This is a basic game made by using HTML, CSS and JS to understand the workflow of it.